Heterogeneity Analysis with Heterogeneous Treatments: Generalized Treatment Spaces

 as well as

 We further decompose the synthetic stratified experiment as

-All inner product components have the same substantive interpretations as their discrete sum analogues in Section \ref{sec_decompositionALL1}.
-The decomposition for the differences in terms of $a$ and $g$ can directly be obtained from these components as in Section \ref{sec:decomp-diffs} and Section \ref{sec:decomp-diff-in-diffs}.
+All inner products have the same substantive interpretations as their discrete analogues in Section \ref{sec_decompositionALL1}.
+The decomposition for the differences in terms of $a$ and $g$ can be obtained from these components as in Section \ref{sec:decomp-diffs} and Section \ref{sec:decomp-diff-in-diffs}.